Koodo offering bonus data add-ons for as little as $1/month

 Koodo shared the same offer back in July before the company added 5G options to its list of plans.

-Source: iPhone in Canada
+Via: iPhone in Canada